 Officers are responsible for the management of their own vacation time, compensatory time, and bonus time accruals to ensure vacation caps are not exceeded at year's end.
+Vacation bidding in CCDC will occur by seniority as specified below:

 B. Patrol Division Bump